Altitude Terrain Guarding and Guarding Uni-Monotone Polygons: Notation, Preliminaries, and Basic Observa- tions

 Consequently, the \ac{ATGP} and the \ac{AGP} for uni-monotone polygons are equivalent; we will only refer to the \ac{ATGP} in the remainder of this paper, with the understanding that all our results can be applied directly to the \ac{AGP} for uni-monotone polygons.

-The following lemma shows a general property of guards on the altitude line, which we will use (in parts implicitly) in several cases; it essentially says that if a guard cannot see a point to its right, no guard to its left will help him by covering this point: \begin{lemma} Let $g\in\mathcal{A}, p\in T, g<p$.
+The following lemma shows a general property of guards on the altitude line, which we will use (in parts implicitly) in several cases; it essentially says that if a guard cannot see a point to its right, no guard to its left will help him by covering this point (this lemma is very much related to the well-known ``order claim'' \cite{bkm-acfaafotg-07}, though the order claim holds for guards located on the terrain): \begin{lemma} Let $g\in\mathcal{A}, p\in T, g<p$.
 If $p\notin\V_T(g)$ then $\forall g'<g, g'\in\mathcal{A}: p\notin\V_T(g')$. \end{lemma}